Abby Lee Miller: Career

-Three spin-offs of Dance Moms are Abby's Ultimate Dance Competition, which ran for two seasons and 22 episodes; Dance Moms: Miami; and Dance Moms: Abby's Studio Rescue.
+Despite criticism, Dance Moms continued to be a success; maintaining a viewership of 2.16 million for its second season.
+In 2012, Miller received her own spin-off, Abby's Ultimate Dance Competition, which ran for two seasons and 22 episodes.
+In 2014, Lifetime produced Miller's second spin-off, Abby's Studio Rescue.
 The latter ran for only seven episodes.
-Miller has also been a guest judge on Dancing with the Stars.
-In 2014, Miller published a book, Everything I Learned about Life, I Learned in Dance Class.
+In May, she was a guest judge on Dancing with the Stars.
+In July, Miller published her book, Everything I Learned about Life, I Learned in Dance Class.
+In September, Miller announced she would be extending the Abby Lee Dance Company by relocating her primary dance studio to Los Angeles, with the Pittsburgh location still operative.